-A list of agencies and preceptors used for practice experiences can be found in Table 2.4.b.1, located in the ERF.
+A list of agencies and preceptors used for practice experiences can be found in Criterion 2.4, located in the ERF.

 2.4.c.
 Data on the number of students receiving a waiver of the practice experience for each of the last three years.